A mere accusation of sexual assault can be devastating to your reputation.

 What is the Legal Definition of Consent?

-1. Be the person engaging in sexual activity.
-Another person cannot give consent on a different person’s behalf.
+- Be the person engaging in sexual activity.
+Another person cannot give consent on behalf of another person.

 What is the Age of Consent?